Recycling batteries and electronics

 Batteries are a particularly hazardous waste so it is very important to recycle them and not put them in the rubbish (black sack).

-Put your batteries in a small carrier or sandwich bag and leave it by your black rubbish and orange recycling sacks on your collection day.
+Put your batteries in a small clear carrier or sandwich bag and leave it by your black rubbish and orange recycling sacks on your collection day.
+These will be collected and kept separate for recycling.

 Please note: This service is not available to residents living in flats that put their rubbish in communal bins.

-Alternatively, you can take your household batteries to Gerpins Lane Reuse and Recycling Centre in Upminster or to a local supermarket.
+Alternatively, you can take your household batteries to Gerpins Lane Reuse and Recycling Centre in Upminster, local supermarkets or large stores.Use the Recycling Locator to find a recycling location near you.

 - lithium batteries